- Teach staff members your program’s policies related to safe-sleep practices for infants and young children.

 American Academy of Pediatrics (2005).
 The Changing Concept of Sudden Infant Death Syndrome: Diagnostic Coding Shifts, Controversies Regarding the Sleeping Environment, and New Variables to Consider in Reducing Risk.
 Pediatrics, 116, 1245-1255.

-American Academy Of Pediatrics, American Public Health Association, National Resource Center for Health and Safety in Child Care and Early Education (2011).
+American Academy Of Pediatrics, American Public Health Association, National Resource Center for Health and Safety in Child Care and Early Education (2019).
 Caring for our Children: National Health and Safety Performance Standards; Guidelines for Early Care and Education Programs.
-3rd edition.
-Elk Grove Village, IL: American Academy of Pediatrics; Washington, DC: American Public Health Association.
-Also available at http://nrckids.org.
+4th edition.
+Itaska, IL: American Academy of Pediatrics; Washington, DC: American Public Health Association. http://nrckids.org

 American Academy of Pediatrics (2008).
 Back to Sleep, Tummy to Play.
-Electronic resource available from www.healthychildcare.org.
+Electronic resource https://www.healthychildren.org/English/ages-stages/baby/sleep/Pages/Back-to-Sleep-Tummy-to-Play.aspx